 Mentoring

-The function of the Mentoring Programme is to provide targeted support for both the workforce and wider membership of British Dressage when appropriate.
-Mentoring partnerships aim to achieve a range of key objectives, including Professional and personal development, knowledge transfer, goal setting, performance improvement and retention and engagement.
+The purpose of the mentoring programme is to deliver targeted support to both the workforce and the wider membership of British Dressage.
+Mentoring partnerships are designed to support a range of key objectives, including professional and personal development, the sharing of knowledge, effective goal setting, improved performance, and increased retention and engagement.

-Ultimately it is important that the mentoring process is led by the mentee and their specific needs, which differs from a classroom-based learning experience.
-Mentors will support their mentees by using shared experience and knowledge to resolve current issues and develop their skills for the future.
+Ultimately, the mentoring process should be driven by the Mentee and their individual needs, which distinguishes it from a traditional classroom-based learning experience.
+Mentors will support their Mentees by using shared experience and knowledge to resolve current issues and develop their skills for the future.

-For more information on the programme contact Rachel:
+For more information on the programme contact the Training & Education team:

 The purpose of this agreement is to clarify: